zerotier/ZeroTierOne/service/README.md

 	"physical": { /* Settings that apply to physical L2/L3 network paths. */
 		"NETWORK/bits": { /* Network e.g. 10.0.0.0/24 or fd00::/32 */
-			"blacklist": true|false, /* If true, blacklist this path for all ZeroTier traffic */ "trustedPathId": 0|!0 /* If present and nonzero, define this as a trusted path (see below) */ } /* ,... additional networks */
+			"blacklist": true|false, /* If true, blacklist this path for all ZeroTier traffic */ "trustedPathId": 0|!0, /* If present and nonzero, define this as a trusted path (see below) */ "mtu": 0|!0 /* if present and non-zero, set UDP maximum payload MTU for this path */ } /* ,... additional networks */
 	},
 	"virtual": { /* Settings applied to ZeroTier virtual network devices (VL1) */